robin-raq/websocket-workshop/README.md

 ## **Features**

 Realtime chat app with chatbot, multiple rooms and full user functionality.
-The final version will allow users to send sad, happy or meh chords to each other over websockets!
+Allows users to keyboard notes, send sad, happy or meh chords to each other over websockets!

 ## **Tech Stack**